Hudson and Wardrop: The company

 In 1946 Robert F. Howden joined the firm as junior partner.
 A year later Stevenson joined to form Hudson Stevenson Partners.
-The sudden death of Hudson and the illness of Stevenson lead Howden to run the practice.
+The sudden death of Hudson and the illness of Stevenson led Howden to run the practice.

 Hugh McLean joined, renaming the firm Hudson Stevenson Howden & McLean.
-Howden became senior partner followed by the death of Stevenson and the firm became both Architects and engineers.
+Howden became senior partner followed by the death of Stevenson and the firm became both architects and engineers.
 It was renamed Howden and McLean and now continues as Howden & Wardrop Pty Ltd, Architects & Engineers at 24 Albert Road South Melbourne.